 GVHD is generally characterized by cytokine production, proliferation, and migration of reactive T cells of donor.
 Therefore, oxidative stress is frequently elevated in the tissues/organs of recipients with allogeneic HSCT, which may further contribute to the progression of the GVHD[11].
-Patients with allogeneic HSCT may have various risk factors for developing a GVHD such as acute kidney injury[12].
+Patients with allogeneic HSCT may have various risk factors for developing GVHD such as acute kidney injury[12].
 In particular, GVHD is a chief risk factor for the development of renal failure and/or acute kidney injury in HSCT recipients[13].
-The other risk factors are sepsis, nephrotoxic medications including amphotericin B and/or cyclosporine[13].
+The other risk factors are sepsis, and nephrotoxic medications including amphotericin B and/or cyclosporine[13].
 A reprogramming of immune cells might be a feature of GVHD, which is connected with the differentiation of CD4+ cells to the pathogenic type 1 T helper (Th1) and type 17 T helper (Th17) cells as well as the insufficiency of the immune-suppressive regulatory T cells (Tregs)[14] (Figure 1).
-In addition, the reprogramming of cellular metabolism is also a feature of GVHD, showing that mTOR inhibition may reduce the GVHD and increases the potency of peripheral Tregs as well as induction of Tregs from CD4 positive T cells[14,15].
-The immuno-metabolic effects might be purposed for metabolic management of GVHD.
+In addition, the reprogramming of cellular metabolism is also a feature of GVHD, showing that mTOR inhibition may reduce the GVHD and increase the potency of peripheral Tregs as well as induction of Tregs from CD4 positive T cells[14,15].
+The immuno-metabolic effects might be aimed at metabolic management of GVHD.
 In fact, it has been shown that the metabolic reprogramming might represent a promising strategy for the therapeutic target of GVHD[16,17].
 Following the HSCT, donor T cells are stimulated by the antigens of mismatched recipient cells to undergo glycolytic metabolic reprogramming and form allogeneic effector T cells[18].

-Metabolic cellular regulation is important for immune-regulation, and several cytokine production and/or metabolic condition of HSCT recipients have been revealed as a risk of GVHD development[19].
-Previous studies have suggested that differences in metabolism of immune cells have significant association with the pathology of GVHD[20].
+Metabolic cellular regulation is important for immune-regulation, and cytokine production and/or metabolic condition of HSCT recipients have been revealed as a risk of GVHD development[19].
+Previous studies have suggested that differences in metabolism of immune cells are significantly associated with the pathology of GVHD[20].
 T cells could undergo distinct metabolic reprogramming in response to allogenic antigens, suggesting that the reactive T cells might depend on glycolysis to meet ATP demands [21].
 It is indispensable to evaluate the metabolic reprogramming of T cells in order to appropriately respond to the allogenic antigens after HSCT[21].
 On the other hand, it has been shown that Tregs could suppress the reactive T cells responsible for the GVHD and/or allogenic graft rejection[22].
-Therefore, the immune-suppressive donor Tregs could considerably prevent a GVHD and/or a graft rejection[23].
-In fact, adaptive transfer of human Tregs has been revealed significant efficacy in preventing GVHD after allogeneic HSCT[24].
+Therefore, the immune-suppressive donor Tregs could considerably prevent GVHD and/or graft rejection[23].
+In fact, adaptive transfer of human Tregs has demonstrated significant efficacy in preventing GVHD after allogeneic HSCT[24].

-Blockade of the nutrient sensor mechanistic target of rapamycin (mTOR) through the use of its antagonist, such as rapamycin, is additional key aspect of metabolic reprogramming in GVHD[25].
+Blockade of the nutrient sensor mechanistic target of rapamycin (mTOR) using its antagonist, such as rapamycin, is an additional key aspect of metabolic reprogramming in GVHD[25].
 Mechanistic target of rapamycin complex 1 (mTORC1) is sensitive to rapamycin inhibition, while mTORC2 is not[25].
 Hyper-activation of mTORC1-signaling might be necessary for the pathogenesis of inflammatory bowel disease which is multi-factorial chronic intestinal inflammation driven by pathogenic T cells[26].
 Tregs are tightly controlled by the activation of nutrient-fueled mTORC1[27].
 Inhibition of mTORC1 may protect the bioactivity and/or homeostasis of human Tregs from apoptosis[28].
-Cytokine situation towards Th17 over Treg immunity could be found through impaired autophagy by decreased mTORC1[29].
+Cytokine situation towards Th17 over Treg immunity could be found through impaired autophagy by decreasing mTORC1[29].
 It has been shown that the mTORC1 could drive the proinflammatory expansion of Th1, Th17, and double-negative T cells, and might inhibit the development of Tregs[30] (Figure 2).

-PROMISING ROLES OF GUT-MICROBIOTA FOR THE TREATMENT OF GVHD
+PROMISING ROLES OF GUT-MICROBIOTA IN THE TREATMENT OF GVHD